 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Gifts, those we give and those we receive, are on our minds during this season of Christmas and the days following.
-On December 31 the Church remembers one of the all-time great givers of gifts, Melania of Rome.
+Gifts, those we give and those we receive, are on our minds during the season of Christmas.
+One of the all-time great givers of gifts was Saint Melania of Rome.

 But one story about Melania describes a time when her monetary gifts were not welcome.
 It happened at an Egyptian men's monastery she was visiting.
 Rich as she was, Melania chose not to live in luxury and ease.
 Yet even the simplicity of her life must have seemed lavish compared to what she saw in the monastery.
 She was amazed at the monks' life, making do with only the barest essentials and letting nothing of the world distract them from their constant attention to prayer.